LearnersGuild/guide/Learning_Guide/Kickoff.md

 - The project specs are clear, detailed and unambiguous.
 They don't leave too much room for interpretation.
 You can imagine yourself using them to review the completeness of the project
 - The quality rubric is clear and unambiguous.
 You can imagine yourself using it to review the quality of the project

 Once you're confident the project outline passes the above criteria, **approve the pull request and merge it**.
 If the outline needs to be improved on before passing, make the suggestions and do not merge it.
+Wether you've accepted the outline or not, please be generous with your suggestions for improvement.